hokage-mihir/vedic-astrology-dashboard/README.md

 ### ChandrashtamCalculator
 Calculates and displays the current Moon position and the Chandrashtam (8th house) position in real-time.
+- The afflicted Rashi
+- Duration in current Rashi

 ### NakshatraInfo
 Shows detailed information about the current lunar mansion including: